A GUEST POST BY GRANT TOLLEY

 The Map-Impaired Tourist

-These hapless souls are the ones standing on a corner peering at the street signs, while wrestling with an indecipherable, gigantic map that is desperately trying to be a kite instead of a map.
+These hapless souls are the ones standing on a corner peering at the street signs, while wrestling with an indecipherable, gigantic map that is desperately trying to be a kite.

 The same ones you will see, two hours later, on another corner a block away, with the same map.